-The Sub-Investment Manager was appointed by an agreement between the ACD and the Sub-Investment Manager, as amended from time to time (the "Sub-Investment Management Agreement") as set out below.
+Each Sub-Investment Manager was appointed by an agreement between the ACD and the relevant Sub-Investment Manager, as amended from time to time (each a "Sub-Investment Management Agreement") as set out below.

-Fund Sub-Investment Manager Terms of appointment Santander Enhanced Income Portfolio Schroder Investment Management Date of Agreement: 24 July 2020 Limited (authorised and regulated by the FCA) The Sub-Investment Management Agreement may be terminated by either the ACD or Schroder Investment Management Limited in a number of circumstances including on three months' written notice to the other party and immediately by either party on the happening of certain events including material breach by the other party, or in the event of the other party's insolvency.
-Santander Max 50% Shares Portfolio and Santander Max 70% BlackRock Advisors (UK) Limited Date of agreement: 7 September 2018 Shares Portfolio BlackRock Advisors (UK) Limited will act as transition manager for each of these Funds from 14 January 2022.
-Pursuant to the Transition Management Agreement, the Transition Manager will effect a realignment of each Fund's portfolio in line with direction from the Sub-Investment Manager (the " Portfolio Transition "), which will be completed as soon as reasonably practical but no later than four weeks from the Transition Manager's appointment.
-Upon completion of the Portfolio Transition, the Transition Manager will play no further role in the management of either Fund, and the Sub-Investment Manager will manage the whole of each Fund.
+, Funds Sub-Investment Manager Terms of appointment Santander Max 30% Shares Portfolio BlackRock Advisors (UK) Limited Date of agreement: 7 September 2018 BlackRock Advisors (UK) Limited will act as transition manager for this Fund from 14 January 2022.
+Pursuant to the Transition Management Agreement, the Transition Manager will effect a realignment of the Fund's portfolio in line with direction from the Sub-Investment Manager (the "Portfolio Transition"), which will be completed as soon as reasonably practical but no later than four weeks from the Transition Manager's appointment.
+Upon completion of the Portfolio Transition, the Transition Manager will play no further role in the management of the Fund, and the Sub-Investment Manager will manage the

 The Transition Management Agreement may be terminated by either the ACD or BlackRock Advisors (UK) Limited on 60 days' written notice to the other party.

-Santander Asset Date of agreement: 30 July 2008 Management, S.A, SGIIC (registered with the Commercial The Sub-Investment Management Agreement may be terminated by either the ACD or
+Santander Asset Management, S.A.
+SGIIC (registered with the Commercial Registry of Madrid and with the Administrative Registry of the Spanish Commission of the Stock Market of Collective Investment Institutions Management Companies)